U.S. Route 1 in Florida: Brevard County

 US 1 enters Brevard County at the north end of the St. Sebastian River, continuing to hug the western shoreline of the Indian River.
 The first community it enters is Grant-Valkaria, with intersections with Micco Road, followed by Valkaria Road just east of Valkaria Airport.
 US 1 then travels north to Malabar, intersecting SR 514.
 It continues north to Palm Bay, through the central area of the city, with an intersection of CR 516 (Palm Bay Road).
 It is locally designated the Johnson-Grogan Highway from South Palm Bay city limits to the Melbourne city limits.
 As US 1 enters Melbourne, the road veers a few blocks west of the Indian River, heading toward an intersection of US 192 at the 1900 Building.
 A few blocks north, US 1 returns to the shoreline of the Indian River and then intersects SR 508, followed by SR 507, with US 1 veering away from the Indian River and crossing the Elbow Creek Bridge.

 In 2016, an average of 52,460 vehicles daily transited US 1 between Sarno Road and Eau Gallie Boulevard.

 Just north of the Elbow Creek Bridge, it enters the Eau Gallie portion of Melbourne and intersects SR 518.
 It then enters Palm Shores, another portion of Melbourne, leaving it just south of SR 404, the Pineda Causeway.
 The community of Pineda is 1.8 mi north of the intersection.

 In Rockledge, US 1 intersects with CR 515 and the Indian River Lagoon Scenic Highway follows that road for 14 mi, as US 1 stays a few blocks west of the river.
 North of Rockledge, it enters Cocoa, running through Historic Cocoa Village on the west side and intersecting SR 520.
 North of Cocoa, it intersects SR 528, the lone expressway US 1 crosses in Brevard County.
 In Brentwood Heights, US 1 intersects CR 515 again, with US 1 resuming its status as the Indian River Lagoon Scenic Highway.
 US 1 continues north to Titusville, first intersecting with SR 405, with east SR 405 leading to NASA Causeway and the main entrance of the Kennedy Space Center in Merritt Island.
 Still in Titusville, it intersects SR 50.
 Now in central Titusville, US 1 intersects SR 405 again and SR 406, where the Indian River Lagoon Scenic Highway ends on US 1 and proceeds onto east SR 406.
 North of Titusville, US 1 steers away from the Indian River and travels in a parallel direction with I-95 from here to the Volusia County line.
-In Scottsmoor, just south of the Volusia County line, it intersects CR 5A, a 1 mi spur route of the road itself.
+US 1 continues past Titusville into Mims, passing by Cape Canaveral National Cemetery.
+It then continues to Scottsmoor, just south of the Volusia County line, where it intersects CR 5A, a 1 mi spur route of the road itself.